storyful/multisearch/README.md

 ## Features & Issues

-1. Chrome extensions may only open (chrome.tabs.create) 3 tabs at a time.
-If you know how to get around this then we would welcome the improvement.
-We have attempted a timer method but Chrome did not like this.
-2. You can add new websites to search just by copying one of the existing checkbox inputs and modifying the data-search-url attribute.
+1. You can add new websites to search just by copying one of the existing checkbox inputs and modifying the data-search-url attribute.
-3. A Firefox or Safari version of this extension would be useful.
+2. A Firefox or Safari version of this extension would be useful.

 ## Contact